WeileiZeng/programming-camp/README.md

   - [Sudoku](https://www.sudokuwiki.org/sudoku.htm) [in python](https://norvig.com/sudoku.html)
   - [Snake](https://www.edureka.co/blog/snake-game-with-pygame/)

+- Data processing (advanced)
+  - Other than given data, you will learn more skills on getting data from the Internet and more on information processing.

 - drone array design
   - design patterns for a drone array performance
   - With our collabrate team, you can contribute to a real performance!